 There is a growing trend in the business credit community to require potential creditors to have buy/sell agreements in place before credit can be granted.
 When one of the principals of a business passes, too many times, it throws operations into turmoil, affecting their ability to honor their financial commitments.
 A fully funded plan to avoid operational interruption due to the death of a principal will enable the said business to obtain premium credit terms.

-For more information on funding buy/sell agreements please contact the experts at “The Kaye Agency.”
+For more information on funding buy/sell agreements please contact the experts at “The Life Insurance Safe Zone.”

 Putting it all together I have come up with what I have called the